 Savory Spice Team

-If you’ve got a picky eater on your hands, start by having them help out with recipes for food they already love.
+If you too have a picky eater on your hands, start by having them help out with recipes for food they already love.

 Make this recipe even simpler by using a rotisserie chicken from the grocery store.
 Kids can help shred the chicken before they mix it with Midwestern Sweet Barbecue Sauce.
 Then, let them build their own quesadilla by layering the meat and cheese before you help them heat it up in a skillet.

 Skip the ice cream truck and cool off with this sweet treat from your own kitchen instead.
-All you need is a blender and our Classic or Canela (cinnamon) Hot Chocolate to whip up this icy cold version of an all-time favorite.
+All you need is a blender and our Classic or Cinnamon Hot Chocolate to whip up this icy cold version of an all-time favorite.
 Don’t forget the mini marshmallows!

 Once your helper gets more confident in their skills, start adding some more elevated choices to the menu.

 Kids love bright colors and can’t get enough of dips - this recipe’s got both!
 Plus it’s healthy so you can feel good about letting them eat as much as they can handle.
 The best part is that hummus is the perfect base for experimenting with spices.
-We like a mixture of Park Hill Maple & Spice Pepper and Organic Ground Cumin Seeds or Sage & Savory Stuffing Seasoning and Ground Coriander Seeds, but encourage your kids to taste different spice combinations and get creative.
+We like a mixture of Park Hill Maple Pepper and Ground Cumin Seeds or Poultry Seasoning and Ground Coriander Seeds, but encourage your kids to taste different spice combinations and get creative.

 This is a fun one because it combines two things that don’t normally go together - BBQ sauce and Asian stir-fry.
-Kids will have fun with the “crazy” concept and you'll be happy because they’ll be eating their veggies.
+Bonus: it’s a super simple way to sneak in plenty of veggies.
 Our Woody’s Sweet & Tangy Barbecue Sauce and Asian Style Sprinkle are the stars of this simple and sweet dish that comes together in about 15 minutes.